 How you cook your Hubbard squash will depend on how you plan to eat it.
 For stuffing the squash, prepare it as suggested above.

-Once you scoop out the seeds (don’t throw them away, you can roast them and eat them), roast it cut side down until it softens, then stuff the center and finish baking.
+Once you scoop out the seeds (don’t throw them away, you make roasted Hubbard squash seeds), roast it cut side down until it softens, then stuff the center and finish baking.

 For roasted Hubbard squash, slice the halves into 1″ thick slices and roast in a hot oven.
 You could also roast each half without slicing and scoop the cooked flesh from the squash to use as a purée in Hubbard squash lasagna rolls.